Sajalrastogi89/EduAR/readme.md

 3. **Using the App:**
    - Open EduAR and grant necessary permissions.
-   - Point your device's camera at the marker images to trigger the AR models.
+   - Point your device's camera at the [marker](/MarkerImage.jpg) image to trigger the AR models.
    - Explore and interact with the 3D models to learn more about each topic.

 ## Contact and Support

-For any questions, suggestions, or support, feel free to contact us at [support@eduar.com](mailto:support@eduar.com).
+For any questions, suggestions, or support, feel free to contact us at [mail](mailto:Sajalrastogii89@gmail.com).

 We hope EduAR enhances your learning experience and makes studying more enjoyable!